Cost Segregation Study – How To Seriously Lower Your Taxes

 What’s A Cost Segregation?

-My good friend Joe Fairless defines a cost segregation as a strategic tax planning tool that allows companies and individuals who have constructed, purchased, expanded, or remodeled any kind of real estate to increase cash flow by accelerating depreciation deductions and deferring income taxes.
+Cost segregation is a strategic tax planning tool that allows companies and individuals who have constructed, purchased, expanded, or remodeled any kind of real estate to increase cash flow by accelerating depreciation deductions and deferring income taxes.

 Cost segregation study